 - Triggers, which determine when and how your tags fire.

-- Variables, which determine what data you collect and share with vendors.
+- Variables, which contain the data you transmit to vendors.

 Let’s take a look at each of these component parts.

-Tags (also called Extensions if you’re using Adobe Launch) are bits of analytics tracking code deployed on your web pages that transmit network request data to your vendor of choice.
-Alternatively, you can think of tags as the individual network requests, especially since a single piece of vendor code can potentially fire multiple requests.
-From a functionality standpoint, tags are digital tools used to gain insights into customer behavior, allowing you to monitor and improve customer experiences through data analysis.
+Tags are bits of analytics tracking code deployed on your web pages that transmit session data about web visitors to your vendor of choice.
+The data these tags transmit allows you to gain insights into customer behavior, and by extension, improve customer experiences through data analysis.

-You want to deploy tags on each page of your site and throughout critical user journeys, as these tags will allow you to effectively collect and analyze crucial user data on your site.
-By analyzing this data, you can optimize user experiences and create a better digital world for your customers.
+An effective web analytics implementation will include tags on each page of your site and throughout critical user journeys, as these tags will allow you to effectively collect and analyze crucial user data on your site.

 For example, you might want to track user behavior on a site form to ensure proper functionality, count submissions, and improve overall user experiences.
 In this case, a tag can be configured to fire when someone submits your form, recording the action for analysis.
 If you wanted to get really granular, you could place tags to track when users focused on different form fields, allowing you to further analyze user behavior like form attrition.